blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 -  Clamp loop interpolation: When this is selected, the animation stops after the last keyframe for this track.
 When the first keyframe is reached again, the animation will reset to its values.
--  Wrap loop interpolation: When this is selected, Godot calculates the animation after the last keyframe to reach the values of the first keyframe again.
+-  Wrap loop interpolation: When this is selected, Blazium calculates the animation after the last keyframe to reach the values of the first keyframe again.

 Keyframes for other properties
 ------------------------------

-Godot's animation system isn't restricted to position, rotation, and scale.
+Blazium's animation system isn't restricted to position, rotation, and scale.
 You can animate any property.

-If you select your sprite while the animation panel is visible, Godot will display a small keyframe button in the *Inspector* for each of the sprite's properties.
+If you select your sprite while the animation panel is visible, Blazium will display a small keyframe button in the *Inspector* for each of the sprite's properties.
 Click on one of these buttons to add a track and keyframe to the current animation.